K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 ### <a name="28"/>7.2.
 Binding and Provisioning for Service in Open Cloud Platform
 To use the registered service described in chapter 6, it should be provisioned or bound.
 The App should be deployed at least once to be connected.
 For a detailed description of the Open Cloud Platform's usage, refer to the service usage.
-Here, a brief explanation on the connection of the road name address service will be done.
+Here, a brief explanation of the connection of the road name address service will be done.

 #### <a name="29"/>7.2.1 Provisioning of Service
 First, check if there are services on the open cloud platform Marketplace.